bensadel/Humbleify-Penetration-Test-Report/README.md

 Final project for: https://security-assignments.com

-For this assignment, I acted as a cybersecurity consultant for Humbleify, tasked with discovering vulnerabilities in their network systems.
+I acted as a cybersecurity consultant for Humbleify, tasked with discovering vulnerabilities in their network systems.

 Technologies used: Kali Linux, Metasploit, Nmap, CeWL, Hashcat, Hydra THC, Nessus